amarula/dyndesign/README.rst

     # Argument kw2='kwarg #2' passed to class `D`

-It is also possible to extend the same behavior of the constructors (i.e., to be excluded from being overloaded by the same name method from the rightmost class) to other methods, which can be specified in the ``exclude_overload`` argument of ``mergeclasses``.
+It is also possible to extend the same behavior of the constructor ``__init__`` (i.e., all the methods from all the merged classes are invoked rather than being overloaded by the same name method from the rightmost class) to other methods.
+A list of method names whose instances have to be all invoked can be specified in the ``invoke_all`` argument of ``mergeclasses``.
+Adaptive filtering of the arguments of the method instances is performed as well.

 .. code:: python